Free webinar

 2. Low Content Books

-Low-content books have some content within them, but their primary focus is providing templates or frameworks for the readers to interact with.
+Low-content books for KDP have some content within them, but their primary focus is providing templates or frameworks for the readers to interact with.

 These books encourage readers to contribute their own input, and they're especially popular in the productivity and relaxation niches.